cfu288/CellNeuro/Notes.md

         * **Nerve growth factor NGF**
         * **Sympathetic neuron** - born in sympathetic ganglia, have to grow out and find their targets. antibodies to NGF in developing mice
           * very few symp neurons in ganglia
-        * **Adding NGF during development** - leads to excessiv enumbers of symp neurons in ganglia
+        * **Adding NGF during development** - leads to excessive numbers of symp neurons in ganglia
-        * Target tissue has mRNA for NGF, it doesnt translate it until it it is contacted by growth cone of symp axon.
+        * Target tissue has mRNA for NGF, it doesn't translate it until it it is contacted by growth cone of symp axon.
           ![NGF made, secreted]()
           * NGF made secreted by target tissue
           * NGF binds receptors growth cone on growth cone contact